anas-didi95/gatsby-resume-maker/README.md

     ```

     Later the prompt to reopen project in container will display.
 Click it.
-    After container is configured, start the by using the command.
+    After container is configured, install the packages and start the application using the VS Code terminal.

     ```sh
+    # Install packages
+    yarn install

+    # Start application
     yarn start
     ```